mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 The kicker by the _Twin Lakes Golf Course_ is an out of the saddle, +150 BPM effort (highest of the day).
 Despite the discomfort in my lower back, everything else is feeling really good.

 Zoommmm...
-Lots of downhills for the trip to _Willowbrook_ is the reward for the climbing so far.
+Lots of downhills for the trip to _Willowbrook_ is the reward for all the climbing so far.

 The only out and back section of the bike course, finally gives me a chance to see my friend Kevin from _Victoria_.
 I did some quick math and he's maybe 4 minutes behind and closing.